rodolfodpk/go-crablet/docs/causation-correlation.md

 1. **Append related events in the same batch** to ensure they share the same correlation ID
 2. **Order events logically** within the batch to create meaningful causation chains
-3. **Use descriptive tags** that will generate meaningful event IDs
+3. **Use descriptive tag keys** that will generate meaningful event IDs
 4. **Keep batches focused** on a single logical operation

 ## Account Domain Event Types

 **Core Account Events:**
 - `AccountOpened`: When an account is created with initial balance and owner
-- `MoneyTransferred`: When money is transferred between accounts (includes final balances)
+- `MoneyTransferred`: When money is transferred between accounts (includes updated balances)

 **Event Flow:**
 1. **AccountOpened**: Creates accounts for Alice and Bob